-The Company's exposure to market risk for changes in interest rates relates primarily to its investment in the Money Market Fund.
-The Company has cash balances and investments placed in Money Market Fund, which has a credit rating of AAA (2022: "AAA") by Standard & Poor's.
+The Company's exposure to market risk for changes in interest rates relates primarily to its investment in the Money Market Fund, Variable Rate Notes as well as the assets and liabilities for incurred claims.
+The Company has investments placed in Money Market Fund, which has a credit rating of AAA (2023: AAA) by Standard & Poor's.